10 Day Darwin to Cairns 4WD 2024 DT10DC

 Caravan Park Accommodation – Cairns

 There are three Caravan Parks to choose from with limited storage options available at one of these properties.
-The Caravan Parks usually request a minimum stay of at least 4 nights pre/post tour to store your caravan / car / campervan / motorhome.
+The Caravan Parks usually request a minimum stay of at least 4 nights pre/post tour to store your caravan/car/campervan/motorhome.
 Storage prices are anywhere from $20-$30 per night.
 These Caravan Parks are located all around the Cairns region and if applicable to your chosen tour itinerary your 4WD safari vehicle will either pick up or drop off at your chosen Caravan Park.
 We will provide you with these Caravan Park options once your selected tour booking has been confirmed.
-Should passengers choose to stay elsewhere, we can advise to you which pick up point is the closest to your chosen accommodation.
+Should passengers choose to stay elsewhere, we can advise you which pick-up point is the closest to your chosen accommodation.

 Motel Accommodation – Cairns

-We work with a local motel located in the Cairns CBD who offers quality, clean and a range of good value room styles (see below).
-The room styles and rates listed below include free Wi-Fi, guest laundry, swimming pool & luggage storage whilst you are on tour.
-Your tour bus will pick up and drop off at the front door of the motel.
-Were happy to make the booking for you or we will give you the motels details after you have booked your Gulf Savannah Tour.
+We work with a local motel located in the Cairns CBD that offers quality, clean, and a range of good value room styles (see below).
+The room styles and inclusions can include free Wi-Fi, guest laundry, a swimming pool, and maybe luggage storage whilst you are on tour.
+Pick-up will be at the hotel or nearby.
+We’re happy to make the booking for you or we will give you the motel details, pick-up times, etc after you have booked your Gulf Savannah Tour.
 If your tour goes through to Darwin, we can also book accommodation in a similar price range that will be convenient for your trip.

 As a valued customer we are pleased to offer you the opportunity to purchase discounted travel insurance.
 It is HIGHLY recommended that passengers take out travel insurance.
 As a valued customer we are pleased to offer you the opportunity get a quote from Cover-More Travel Insurance.